 Tanaóra was a sextet I co-led with singer-songwriter Cecilia Engelhart and percussionist Michael Spiro.

 Our music blends jazz and pop music from the Caribbean, Brazil, and the USA and features top players from the Bay Area jazz and world music scenes.

 After funding the production ourselves, we signed a manufacturing and distribution deal with a small label.
 Dia Real was released in early 2009, but the deal fell through a few months later, and it never received a proper publicity campaign.
 It’s now available here exclusively.

 I played piano and keyboards, arranged, engineered overdubs (percussion, piano, voice, saxes, guitars), edited, and assisted with the mixing and mastering.

 Because the record label insisted on competing in the absurd loudness wars, the record label required us to re-master the CD to make it louder, resulting in lower-quality sound.
-The version for sale here was taken from the original master (before we landed the record deal), which has a lower overall volume – a good thing! – and better dynamic range.
-This version also restores the original song order we chose, and it includes two interludes, Jam #6 and Jam #7, which the label removed from the CD release.
+The version for sale here was taken from the original pre-record-deal master, which has a lower overall volume (a good thing) and better dynamic range.
+This version also restores our original song order, which had been changed for the CD, and includes two interludes, Jam #6 and Jam #7, which the record company omitted.

 Cecilia Engelhart – voice

 David Belove – bass

 Ron Stallings – soprano & tenor saxophones

 Rollón: Ray Obiedo – guitar; Carlos Caro – guira